junseung2/Open-PCIe-Controller/2.RX/1.PCIe_DLL_RX/ReadMe.md

 - **Flag Updates**: Determines if the buffer is empty or full by comparing the write and read pointers.
 - **DLLP Flow Control Packet Generation**: Creates a Flow Control DLLP based on the difference between the write and read pointers, indicating the buffer occupancy status.

 This module ensures that the Data Link Layer of PCI Express correctly handles TLP reception, CRC validation, flow control, and communication with both the Physical and Transaction Layers.
+Additionally, it ensures that TLPs are received in the correct order by checking the sequence numbers.